effilin/Capstone-Project-IOD/README.md

 https://www.figma.com/design/6yqsHVDXX5zrRHM5Lul200/Capstone-Figma-Lo-Fi?node-id=1-63&t=fJCwnaLzPnpFh0gw-1

 # Contributors
 Thank you!
-Ferris and Collin for all our advise and help.
+Ferris and Collin for all your advise and help.
 Also IOD for the course material.